 Stealing what it cannot give back.

 No father for Ha.
 No father for me.

 The aftermath of war that never ends.

-Other books you may enjoy if you like books written in prose:
+Other books you may enjoy if you like books written in verse:

 Death Coming Up the Hill by Chis Crowe is a literary masterpiece.
 It is written in Haiku, one syllable for every American soldier who lost their life in 1968 in Vietnam, all 16,592 of them.
 In his book, a young man does not want to fight, but he must make some hard decisions as his family falls apart in the U.S.A.

-Newberry Author, Sharon Creech has three books writen in prose that I'm aware of.
+Newberry Author, Sharon Creech has three books written in verse that I'm aware of.
 My favorite is Heartbeat.
 This story will make you think about how you look at life and the difference perspective makes.

 She also wrote Love That Dog and Hate That Cat, which are great for younger readers.
 Love that Dog will make you cry.

-Newberry author, Karen Hesse has two books written in prose that I enjoyed.
+Newberry author, Karen Hesse has two books written in verse that I enjoyed.